Super Bowl I 1966: Green Bay Packers

 Super Bowl XLVIII 2013: Seattle Seahawks

-Derrick Coleman, FB After Coleman lost his ring, it took an interesting and serendipitous road back to him.
+Derrick Coleman, FB After Coleman lost it, his ring took an interesting and serendipitous road back to him.
 He left the ring in a rental car in Los Angeles.
-Then a teammate's agent, David Mulugheta, came across the Tiffany & Co. box in the same rental car.
+Then a teammate's agent, David Mulugheta, came across the Tiffany and Co. box in the same rental car.
 Mulugheta's wife thought it was a gift for her until opening the box.
-Once they figured it out, Mulugheta gave it to Earl Thomas, who returned it to Coleman.
-"For a quick second I was like, 'Hey, man, this might be a real cool fantasy football trophy' ... but I wouldn't," Mulugheta said.
+Once they figured it out, Mulugheta gave it to Earl Thomas who returned it to Coleman.
+"For a quick second I was like, 'hey man, this might be a real cool fantasy football trophy' ... but I wouldn't," Mulugheta said.
 "I know how much that means to guys, so that was never a thought."

 Super Bowl XLIX 2014: New England Patriots

 Matthew Slater, ST The ring might mean more to Slater because football is part of his family's foundation.
 His father, Jackie, played for the Rams and is in Pro Football Hall of Fame.
 "He played for 20 years, making it to one Super Bowl and losing it, and never getting back, I know that was the biggest regret of his career.
 So I felt like, in a strange way, it was a Slater finally being a Super Bowl champion after 27 years in the NFL combined — and to share that moment with my dad meant a lot to me."
 It was the Patriots' first Super Bowl win in a decade, and Slater said: "It was emotional for a lot of us who had been here for a while, just to feel like we finally had a seat at the table, because it felt like we would never measure up."